 I have been a car guy for as long as I've been driving.
 I love all cars, no matter the make or generation.
 New, Old, Exotic, Domestic, I love them all.
 Photography allows me to combine my passion for cars, with my passion for art.

 At 18 years old, I'm probably on the younger end of the age spectrum of the photographers on here, but I have been doing photography as a hobby and a side job for a while.
 I have been popping into Exotics@RTC for photo opportunities for several years now.
 I, like everyone here, have a passion for cars.
-Despite not being able to drive very much, given my age, I express this passion through my photography, with cars being a big subject of mine.
+I express this passion through my photography, with cars being a major subject of mine.

 Some basic info about me: